If you're about to design your org's first annual report, first: take a breath.

 4. It'll Take More Time Than You Think (And That's Okay)

 If you can, plan for at least 4–6 weeks of lead time.
-(And give yourself permission to work ahead, even a little.)

 5. Not Every Organization Can (or Should) Hire a Designer

-The difference between a stressful annual report and a manageable one often comes down to where you start.
 A good template gives you structure before things get messy.
-It’s built for real nonprofit content—stories, stats, donor lists, leadership notes—so you’re not forcing things to fit later.
+It's built for real nonprofit content like stories, stats, donor lists, and leadership notes, so you're not forcing your content to fit a generic layout.

 Turn a Year of Work Into a Report Worth Sharing